My First Attempt at Upholstering a Chair

 Once you’ve attached either side of the backside of the chair, pull the fabric taught and staple underneath the chair.
 I wish I had better tips for maneuvering the legs, but I don’t.
 Fold and make the fabric look as neat as you can.
 Staple a length of piping along the bottom edge and finish the chair off by stapling the dust cloth across the underside.

 I would NEVER have had the courage to take this on without the collaboration with Fairfield World and Dritz.
-If you follow me on Facebook, then you saw that I came home with a $10 mini-armchair last weekend… Practice makes perfect!!
+Upholstery still makes me a little crazed, but I’m getting better!